So without further ado, here we go.

-Easy to learn and community support If you are a beginner, programming languages can scare you.
+Easy to learn and community support.
+If you are a beginner, programming languages can be daunting.
 However, Python has extensive readability and a supportive community to help in its application.
-The Pythonistas have uploaded more than 145,000 support packages to help users.
+The Pythonistas have uploaded over 150,000 support packages to help users.

-Introduction of GO language was a significant move forward for AWS Lambda.
-Although Go has its share of problems, it’s suitable for a serverless environment and the merits of Go are not to be ignored.
+The introduction of GO language was a significant move forward for AWS Lambda.
+Although, Go has its share of problems, it’s suitable for a serverless environment and the merits of Go are not to be ignored.

 So, what is so outstanding about Go?

 Go has a remarkable tenacity of 1.x.
-Unlike other languages like Java, C++, and others, Go has the highest tenacity.
+Unlike other languages like Java, C++, etc, Go has the highest tenacity.
 Such tenacity rate is a promise of a correct compilation of programs without constant alterations.

-Go uses statistic binaries.
-It implies that the need for statistic linking is no more.
-Besides programming, AWS Lambda programs with Go would help enjoy forward compatibility.
+Go uses static binaries.
+It implies that the need for static linking is no more.
+Besides programming, AWS Lambda programs with Go would help with forward compatibility.

-Go offers stability It’s unique tooling, language design, and ecosystem makes the programming language shine.
+Go offers stability.
+Its unique tooling, language design, and ecosystem make this programming language stand out.

 5. Net.Core Language

-Net.Core language popularity in programming stands out and it’s a welcomed addition to people already relying on AWS for running their .net applications.
+Net.Core language is definitely one of the popular guys in programming and it’s a welcomed addition to people already relying on AWS for running their .net applications.